1 active alerts Show

 The Centers for Disease Control recommends two doses of HPV vaccine for all adolescents at age 11 or 12 years.
 A 3-dose schedule is recommended for those who get the first dose on or after their 15th birthday.

-pap smear is another effective method for preventing and detecting cancer of the cervix.
-This simple, painless test can alert your doctor to abnormal cells that can be treated before they actually turn into cancer.
+Cervical cancer screening is effective for detecting and preventing cancer of the cervix.
+HPV and pap testing can alert your provider to abnormalities that can be treated before they actually turn into cancer.

 Screening for Life and the Health Care Connection Screening for Life provides payment for cancer screening tests recommended by your doctor if you meet age, income and insurance guidelines.
 This program is a cooperative effort of the Delaware Division of Public Health and the U.S. Centers for Disease Control and Prevention (CDC).